 - When grieving, many people express anger toward an event, while people healing from trauma are more likely to internalize anger or express it towards others.

-Ways to Support Your Daughter Coping with Loss:
+Ways to Support Your Child Coping with Loss:

 - Validate the pain of their loss.
 Many teens are in denial after loss and try to repress intense emotions.
 Mourning requires teens to acknowledge the pain they are experiencing and to search for meaning.
 As your teen grieves, you may feel impacted by their pain.
 Reassure them that it is natural to be significantly affected and that they are not expected to move on immediately.